Home Australian Women

 On 30 August 2000 Long was awarded the Australian Sports Medal and inducted into the Australian Tennis Hall of Fame in 2002.

-A life member of the Australian Women's Army Association (NSW) Long is actively involved in the archiving of the association records.
+A life member of the Australian Women’s Army Association (New South Wales) Long was actively involved in the archiving of the association records.
 In October 2002 she became a participant of the Australian Women in War Project working group.

 Thelma Long was inducted to the Australian Tennis Hall of Fame at Melbourne Park during the Australian Open on Australia Day 2002.
 Long's tennis career was remarkable not only for the span of time it covered (1935-1958) but more so for what was accomplished due to the limited opportunities available to Australian women players at that time.
 The records show Long won 19 Grand Slam titles - 2 Australian Singles, 12 National Doubles, 4 National Mixed and 1 French Mixed.